aument-lang/aument/docs/tour.md

 ### Dot binding

 You can also use the dot operator to bind an argument to a function.
-Note that bound functions must be called using the `.(` operator:
+Bound functions must be called using the `.(` operator:

 ```
 def add(x,y){ return x + y; }